-5Searching for something on the internet is always an option these days, and so many people seem to be unable to do just that.
-Honestly, this is the kind of stuff that gets my underwear in a twist.
+2Searching for something on the internet is always an option these days, and so many people seem to be unable to do just that.
 Question: "Where can I find X?"
 Answer: The same place I would find it: At the other end of a google search.